Warren Buffett: I bought 'just a little' more Apple recently

 The Oracle of Omaha was asked if he bought more shares in the technology giant after the end of the June quarter.
 Buffett's Berkshire Hathaway increased its stake in Apple by 5 percent in the second quarter, according to a 13F regulatory filing.

-"We bought just a little [more]," he said on CNBC Thursday in an interview with Becky Quick.
-"I started buying when the stock was maybe $100."
+"We bought just a little [more]," he said Thursday on CNBC in an interview with Becky Quick.

 Earlier this month, Apple became the first publicly traded U.S. company to reach $1 trillion in market value.
 Berkshire Hathaway is the second-largest holder of Apple shares with a stake worth about $56 billion, according to FactSet.